Family Feud Renews Over MLK's Prized Possessions

 RALPH LUKER: It's a sad spectacle.

-ELLIOT: Historian Ralph Luker is co-editor of the Martin Luther King, Jr. papers.
+ELLIOTT: Historian Ralph Luker is co-editor of the Martin Luther King, Jr. papers.

 LUKER: This is actually just another episode in a long term struggle within the family for control of King's legacy.

-ELLIOT: Since Coretta Scott King died in 2006, the children have been in and out of court.
+ELLIOTT: Since Coretta Scott King died in 2006, the children have been in and out of court.
 Most recently, the estate, controlled by Martin Luther King, III and Dexter King, sued the King Center for Nonviolent Social Change of which Bernice King is CEO.
 Luker says part of the problem is that when King was assassinated in 1968, he left no will.

 Remaining members of King's inner circle are troubled by the public legal battles.
 Former Atlanta mayor Ambassador Andrew Young had this to say on local television station WXIA.